Want to know more? — Subscribe

 It’s not just that they don’t want their payment methods or social security numbers getting out.
 It’s also that they might not want their medication information being released if something is happening with them that they would prefer to keep private.

-Looking at the benefits of blockchain in healthcare, we quickly see that a robust security standard is what is needed in keeping this sensitive data from being flung far and wide across the internet.
-Blockchain provides methods secured data transfer such as recording and encrypting information and anchoring data to the public blockchain.
+Looking at the benefits of blockchain in healthcare, we quickly see that a robust security standard is needed to keep this sensitive data from being flung far and wide across the internet.
+Blockchain provides secured data transfer methods, such as recording and encrypting information and anchoring data to the public blockchain.

-Data encryption method in blockchain, that is almost hacker-proof and is very beneficial to be used now when telemedicine applications are dynamically developing but HIPAA requires the usage of safe data transfer and communication methods in the healthcare industry.
+The data encryption method in the blockchain is almost hacker-proof.
+It is very beneficial to be used now when telemedicine applications are dynamically developing, but HIPAA requires the usage of safe data transfer and communication methods in the healthcare industry.
 Doctors and patients alike are thrilled by this new tech.

-You would also be correct in assuming that people feel better about their payment information when blockchain technology has been put in place.
-You can apply different encryption methods like transparent database encryption that we’ve integrated into the development of Extobit project to ensure data safety.
+You would also be correct in assuming people feel better about their payment information when blockchain technology has been implemented.
+You can apply different encryption methods like transparent database encryption that we’ve integrated into the development of the Extobit project to ensure data safety.

-In medicine hospitals and clinics process, hundreds if not thousands of patient claims and remittances every day.
+Hospitals and clinics process hundreds if not thousands of patient claims and remittances daily.
 They also send out requests for outstanding patient payments.
-Fraudsters can get into all kinds of mischief if they get access to that data.
+Fraudsters can get into all kinds of mischief if they access that data.
 Identity theft is a real concern with the skill level that some of these hackers cultivate.

 With blockchain technology in place, claim denials can be minimized.
-Underpayments can be quickly reported, and human errors and time delays are reduced as well.
+Underpayments can be quickly reported, reducing human errors and time delays.

-Blockchain can streamline many of these processes and lessen all kinds of payment concerns.
+Blockchain can streamline many of these processes and lessen payment concerns.
 Business operations and daily revenue cycles for medical facilities can be optimized.

-Starting with some statistics the Health Research Funding Organization has stated that 10 to 30% of the drugs sold in developing countries are counterfeit.
+Starting with some statistics, the National Crime Prevention Council has stated that about 10% of the drugs in the global supply chain are counterfeit.
 That’s a disturbing trend, especially if those who need those drugs aren’t getting the treatment to cure their potentially life-threatening ailments.
-This counterfeit drug market is worth up to $200 billion annually by some estimations.
+According to some estimations, this counterfeit drug market is worth up to $200 billion annually.

 All blockchain transactions are immutable and timestamped, though.
-It follows that if you use blockchain, fraudulent drugs, and drug transactions are easy to identify and stop.
-Blockchain for drug traceability is yet another one of its uses, as inventory can be managed and the life cycles of the drugs can also be monitored.
+It follows that fraudulent drugs and drug transactions are easy to identify and stop if you use blockchain.
+Blockchain for drug traceability is yet another one of its uses, as inventory can be managed, and the life cycles of the drugs can also be monitored.

-When it comes to clinical trials to study the effectiveness of new medications, researchers obtain and record vast amounts of data.
+Researchers obtain and record vast amounts of data when it comes to clinical trials to study the effectiveness of new medications.
 That might include test results, quality reports, and vital statistics.
-Blockchain allows researchers to easily access all of that while they are secure and transparent in the knowledge that no one who is unauthorized is looking at it.
+Blockchain allows researchers to easily access all of that while they are secure and transparent in the knowledge that no one unauthorized is looking at it.

-Blockchain also improves structured protocols and makes sure that there is informed consent by the trial participants in this area.
-Smart contracts and timestamps are in place that allows this to happen.
+Blockchain also improves structured protocols and ensures informed consent by the trial participants in this area.
+Smart contracts and timestamps are in place that allow this to happen.